aws-amplify/amplify-js/docs/media/authentication_guide.md

 ---
-# Page settings
-layout: default
 ---

 # Authentication

 AWS Amplify Authentication module provides Authentication APIs and building blocks for developers who want to create user authentication experiences.

 Depending on your needs, you can integrate Authentication module at different levels.
-You can use use pre-build UI components for common sign-in/registration scenarios, or you can create your own custom user experience with the API.
+You can use pre-built UI components for common sign-in/registration scenarios, or you can create your own custom user experience with the API.

+**Amazon Cognito**

+AWS Amplify uses Amazon Cognito as the default authentication provider.
+Before start working with Authentication category, it is important to understand *Amazon Cognito User Pools* and *Amazon Cognito Federated Identities*.

+[Amazon Cognito User Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-identity-pools.html) is a full-blown user directory service to handle user registration, authentication, and account recovery.
+[Amazon Cognito Federated Identities](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-identity.html) on the other hand, is a way to authorize your users to use the various AWS services.
+With an identity pool, you can obtain temporary AWS credentials with permissions you define to access other AWS services directly or to access resources through Amazon API Gateway.

+When working together, Cognito User Pools acts as a source of user identities (identity provider) for the Cognito Federated Identities, as other sources could be OpenID, Facebook, Google, etc. AWS Amplify uses User Pools to store your user information and handle authorization, and it leverages Federated Identities to manage user access to AWS Resources, like allowing a user to upload a file to your S3 bucket.

 ## Installation and Configuration